Introduction to Multi-Armed Bandits: Setup: adversaries and regret

 where $\cost(\ALG)$ denotes the total cost incurred by the algorithm.
 One drawback of such adversary is that it does not model IID costs, even though IID rewards are a simple special case of adversarial rewards.

-\xhdr{Randomized oblivious adversary.} The adversary fixes a distribution $\mD$ over the cost tables before round $1$, and then draws a cost table from this distribution.
+\xhdr{Randomized oblivious adversary.} The costs $c_t(\cdot)$, $t\in[T]$ do not depend on the algorithm's choices, as before, but can be randomized.
+Equivalently, the adversary fixes a distribution $\mD$ over the cost tables before round $1$, and then draws a cost table from this distribution.
 Then IID costs are indeed a simple special case.
-Since $\cost(a)$ is now a random variable whose distribution is specified by $\mD$, there are two natural ways to define the ``best arm" that are different from one another: \begin{itemize} \item $\argmin_a \cost(a)$: this is the best arm \emph{in hindsight}, \ie after all costs have been observed.
+Since $\cost(a)$ is now a random variable, there are two natural (and different) ways to define the ``best arm": \begin{itemize} \item $\argmin_a \cost(a)$: this is the best arm \emph{in hindsight}, \ie after all costs have been observed.
 It is a natural notion if we start from the deterministic oblivious adversary. \item $\argmin_a \E[\cost(a)]$: this is be best arm \emph{in foresight}, \ie an arm you'd pick if you only know the distribution $\mD$.
 This is a natural notion if we start from IID costs. \end{itemize} Accordingly, there are two natural versions of regret: with respect to the best-in-hindsight arm, as in \eqref{FF:eq:experts-regret-hindsight}, and with respect to the best-in-foresight arm,

 For IID costs, this notion coincides with the definition of regret from Chapter~\ref{ch:IID}.

 \begin{remark} The notion in \eqref{FF:eq:experts-regret-hindsight} is usually referred to simply as \emph{regret} in the literature, whereas \eqref{FF:eq:experts-regret-foresight} is often called \emph{pseudo-regret}.
 We will use this terminology when we need to distinguish between the two versions. \end{remark}